jo-pol/MAE-gf/Home.md

 ### Usage
 All examples are links to the Groundforge main page.
 Follow the link and click `SHOW` in the `DIAGRAM` section.
 Please feel free to play with the stitches.
 E.g. try what happens if you change the default `ctc` of the spiders or fish in `ct`.
-The examples use pair-diagrams in the styled version (_scheme_) that Groundforge understands.
+The examples use pair-diagrams in the styled version (_matrix-scheme_) that Groundforge understands.
 If you wish to see the scheme, click `PRICKING`.

 Most of the patterns also have a scheme in the TesseLace index.
 Some, as the spiders and the larger fishes, don't.

 ### Pictures
 The pictures in this wiki are mostly made in Knipling (TM).
+Pictures of the grounds in the articles are not drawn as the usual working-scheme, but just give an impression.

 ### References
 WI = Whiting index